dmisino/simulacra_rs/README.md

 ### Configure API keys

-This project currently uses OpenAI's GPT-3.5-Turbo language model, so you will need an OpenAI API account.
+This project currently uses OpenAI's GPT-3.5-Turbo language model.
+I will add options to use a locally running language model such as LLaMa (which you can grab from my [docker account](https://hub.docker.com/r/dmisino/dalai)), but for now you'll need an OpenAI API account.
 To set environment variables use the following:
 ```
 # Windows
 set OPENAI_API_KEY="your_openai_api_key"